William Ledyard Rodgers: Military and naval historian and author

 Rodgers had a lifelong love of military and naval history.
 Throughout his life, he consistently showed an interest in actual hands-on testing and physical examination of history.
 He wrote many articles on various historical subjects, such as the rate of fire of the Welsh longbow, which were published in various military journals and magazines of the time, and in 1907 published a book titled A Study of Attacks Upon Fortified Harbors (Artillery Notes), published by Artillery School Press.

 In retirement, Rodgers continued to pursue his passion for military and naval history.
-He wrote the introduction to Captain Dudley Knox's classic A History of the United States Navy, published in 1936.
-He served as president of the Naval Historical Foundation from 1933 to 1943, and donated much of his father's book collection as well as volumes of his own collection to the United States Department of the Navy.
+He wrote the introduction to Captain Dudley W. Knox's classic A History of the United States Navy, published in 1936.
+He served as president of the Naval Historical Foundation from 1927 to 1943, and donated much of his father's book collection as well as volumes of his own collection to the United States Department of the Navy.